 Last but not least, you should take care of the finishing touches.
 Therefore, fill the holes with wood putty and let the compound to dry out for several hours.
 Smooth the surface with medium-grit sandpaper along the wood grain.

 Top Tip: Apply several coats of stain or paint to enhance the look of the outdoor storage box and to protect the components from decay.
 Do not apply the stain to the planter, but only to the stand to the shelf.
 Check out the rest of the project, to how how to build the deck stair rails.

-This project was about picnic table bench plans.
+This project was about raised planter box plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of the projects.
 Don’t forget to share our projects with your friends, by using the social media widgets.